Thursday, 9:50 A.M.

 Well, what about Dad saying that you didn’t want me for a partner, any truth to that?

 I know, I know.
-I love you too, Uncle Ethan.
+I love you too, Ethan.
 But, I’m a grown woman and I don’t need you protecting me anymore.
 Or Dad for that matter.
 Look, whether you like it or not, I clean my gun just as much as you do.
 I’ve made it this far all on my own merit.
 The boys downtown can chatter all they want.
-I got where I am not because I am a woman, not because I’m Daddy’s little girl, and not because I am the niece of the best detective ever to set foot into Jamestown.
+I got where I am not because I am a woman, not because I’m Daddy’s little girl, and not because I am the sister-in-law of the best detective ever to set foot into Jamestown.
 No, I’m where I am because I have worked my damn ass off for it.
 It’s time people start acknowledging that.
 Respecting that!
 You and “the boys” will respect me.
 That goes for my father too.
 By the way, you already passed my house.

 Damn it!
 Look, Sarah.
 I know, you’re right.
-I need to be more of a partner and less of an overprotective meathead uncle.
+I need to be more of a partner and less of an overprotective meathead.
 Forgive me.
 I hate that you’ve grown up that’s all.
 But, I read you loud and clear.
 OK, here finally.
 Go get some rest, I’ll swing by in the morning and we’ll start fresh.
 We got a killer to catch!
 Don’t worry about your Dad either, I’ll give him a call.
 Nite!

 Thanks, and I’m sorry too.
 It’s been a long day.
 Oh, and just a sec?